Bison Anatomy Bison Ecology Did you know? (Odd facts)

 See: Did you know?

 “Buffalo” is a completely different animal than Bison, people are thinking of the Water Buffalo, also called domestic water buffalo or Asian water buffalo, as a large bovid originating in the Indian subcontinent, Southeast Asia, and China.
 Today, it is also found in Europe, Australia, North America, South America, and some African countries.
-They are known for their milk.

-WE DO NOT MILK AMERICAN BISON.
 Water buffalo don’t have wool, they are not native here, they are usually black and have skin more like an elephant.
 They like the waters, where they can be the “Water Buffalo”.

 Are bison native to North America?
 Yes!!
 Our only native grazer.